croxton/craftcms-hda-starter-kit/README.md

 ####  Global components
 Global components are loaded once on initial page load.
 They manage the state of site-wide elements and behaviours like the main menu, `<head>` metadata and window resize events.
 Create global components in `framework/components/global` and initialise in `globalComponents()` in `framework/start.js`.

-#### Local components (vanilla js)
+#### Local components
-Vanilla JS components are automatically loaded on demand in content swapped into a target by htmx, such as `<main>`, using [HTMX Booster Pack](https://github.com/croxton/htmx-booster-pack).
+Local components are classes attached to elements that are automatically loaded on demand in content swapped into a target by htmx, such as `<main>`, and destroyed automatically when the element they are attached to is no longer in the DOM.
 Create local components in `framework/components/local` and attach to elements with `data-component="myComponent"`.
 Determine the loading strategy for the component instance with `data-load=""`.

-The component can appear once or multiple times in your markup, with each instance respecting the loading strategy specified for the element it is mounted on.
-Regardless of the number of instances, the component’s script (split into an individual chunk file by Vite) will only be requested once - when the component is first encountered.
+The component can appear once or multiple times in your markup, with each instance respecting the loading strategy specified for the element it is mounted on, and each instance of the class being mounted / unmounted independently.
+Regardless of the number of instances, the component’s script (split into an individual chunk file by Vite) will only be requested once - when a matching component is first encountered.

 For example, if you create a component class at `framework/components/local/myComponent.js`, you can use it in your html like this: